MicrosoftDocs/PowerShell-Docs/gallery/psget/script/PreReleaseScript.md

 To use a prerelease suffix, the version string must meet the following requirements:

 * A prerelease suffix may only be specified when the Version is 3 segments for Major.Minor.Build.
 This aligns with SemVer v1.0.0
-* The prerelease suffix is a string which begins with a hyphen, and may contain ASCII alphanumerics and hyphen [0-9A-Za-z-]
+* The prerelease suffix is a string which begins with a hyphen, and may contain ASCII alphanumerics [0-9A-Za-z-]
-* The Prerelease suffix may contain only ASCII alphanumerics [0-9A-Za-z-] and hyphen [-]
 * Only SemVer v1.0.0 prerelease strings are supported at this time, so the prerelease suffix __must not__ contain either period or + [.+], which are allowed in SemVer 2.0
 * Examples of supported PrereleaseString strings are: -alpha, -alpha1, -BETA, -update20171020